SutekhVRC/VOR/README.md

 # VOR
-### Beta: many bugs still, as well as high performance only (Will use about 25-30% CPU depending on how many apps).
+### Beta: Report bugs!
+Performance: (Will use about 7% CPU with one app.
+For app added, will go up about 6%-7%).
 ### Working on adding an optimized mode, as the high CPU usage is intended for performance for my personal use case.
 ### Please report bugs!
 - Note that VOR is meant to be used to route OSC traffic that is RECEIVED from VRChat.
 All OSC apps can send to VRC on their own, but VRChat can only send to one port.

-CLI Args:
+##CLI Args
---enable-on-start / -e
+- Start the router enabled: --enable-on-start / -e

-# Install
+## Install

 1. Download the [latest](https://github.com/SutekhVRC/VOR/releases/latest) MSI and run it.
 2. vor.exe will be installed to C:\Program Files\vor\bin\vor.exe.
 You can also search for it by pressing the windows key and searching "VOR".

-# Setup an app
+## Setup an app

 1. Once VOR is opened go to the "Apps" tab.
 This is where you can add "apps".
 An app is basically a route to send to.